navidJadid/openease_ci-cd_documentation/README.md

 4. Future aspirations (alias the **dream**)

 ### Test-Driven-Development
-As mentioned in the previous chapter, for the whole CI pipeline to work it is necessary to have (unit-)tests which cover majority of the code which is written.
+As mentioned in the previous chapter, for the whole CI pipeline to work it is necessary to have (unit-)tests which cover majority of the code that is written.
 Therefore we encourage everyone to develop test-first for this project.
 The procedure should be as follows:

 1. write unit-tests which test for the desired behaviour of the method
 2. write actual code